pusher/docs/docs/channels/getting_started/javascript.md

 ## Subscribe to a channel

-Before your web app can receive the event you publish, your web app needs to subscribe to the `my-channel` channel channel.
+Before your web app can receive the event you publish, your web app needs to subscribe to the `my-channel` channel.
 Do this with `pusher.subscribe`.

 ```js
 var channel = pusher.subscribe("my-channel");